Ch-Saqib17/Todo-App-Poetry/README.md

         You should see output in the terminal indicating the server is running (e.g., "Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)").

-    Test the API:
+5.Test the API:
         Open a web browser and navigate to http://127.0.0.1:8000/ (replace with your IP address if accessing from a different device).
         You should see a JSON response in the browser with the message "Hello, World!".

-    Stop the Server:
+6.Stop the Server:
      Press Ctrl+C in your terminal window to stop the Uvicorn server.

 Additional Tips: